 Manual Actions, Google Sanctions to Sites

 Therefore, the real penalties of Google are the manual actions; the concrete sanctions that the Mountain View team inflicts on a site responsible for an established violation of the search engine guidelines.
-In fact, there is a division of specialists that deals with individually reviewing the sites and assigning penalties if irregular behavior is ascertained, especially to continue the fight against spam, which remains a central problem on the Web.
+In fact, a division of specialists deals with individually reviewing the sites and assigning penalties if irregular behavior is ascertained, especially to continue the fight against spam, which remains a central problem on the Web.

 When They Enable Manual Actions